Lymphoma: Epidemiology

 Deaths from lymphomas and multiple myeloma per million persons in 2012:

-Lymphoma is the most common form of hematological malignancy, or "blood cancer", in the developed world.
+Between 1990 and 2021, Lymphoma was the most common form of hematological malignancy, or "blood cancer", in the developed world.

 Taken together, lymphomas represent 5.3% of all cancers (excluding simple basal cell and squamous cell skin cancers) in the United States and 55.6% of all blood cancers.

 According to the U.S. National Institutes of Health, lymphomas account for about 5%, and Hodgkin lymphoma in particular accounts for less than 1% of all cases of cancer in the United States.

-Because the whole lymphatic system is part of the body's immune system, people with a weakened immune system such as from HIV infection or from certain drugs or medication also have a higher number of cases of lymphoma.
+Because the whole lymphatic system is part of the body's immune system, people with a weakened immune system, such as from HIV infection or certain drugs or medications, also have a higher number of cases of lymphoma.